Alexander B. McDonell was born in the province of Ontario, Canada on April 17.

 On June 29 the first students, Elizabeth and Mary Jennings, graduated from Notre Dame High School.

 Reverend Charles F.X.
-Goldsmith died and was buried near the church and school he loved so well.
+Goldsmith died on November 24 and was buried near the church and school he loved so well.

 Father Eugene Phelan came to Chippewa Falls and suggested to A.B.
 McDonell the idea of a school building.